kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 6. list access modifiers in C#.
+> public

+... accessible from anywhere.

+> private

+... not visible from outside of the class.

+> protected

+... accesible from same class and any child classes

+> private protected

+... accessible from same assembly and child classes within that assembly

+> internal

+... accesible from the same assembly

+> internal protected

+... accessible from the same assembly and child classes in other assemblies

 ## 7. what is the difference between a Struct and a Class?
 ## 8. describe boxing and unboxing in the context of C#.
 ## 9. which design principles are described by the acronym SOLID?
 List and describe each of them.